 The Department of Basic Pharmaceutical Sciences at the West Virginia University has one 300 MHz UnityInova NMR instrument and is mainly used by Prof Gannet’s group.

 All researchers using any NMRs are charged for the use of the NMR instruments.
 The account holder will be informed about the charged fee once per year.
 This money will be used to cover all costs of operation including cryogens (liquid helium and nitrogen), software, and other incidental repairs.

-Collaborative research opportunities with the Faculty in the Department of Chemistry at WVU
+Collaborative research opportunities with the Faculty in the Department of Chemistry

 The NMR Facility staff provides training in instrument operation, and can assist in the planning of experiments and interpretation of spectra.

 The NMR Facility staff can provide remote processing of your one or two-dimensional NMR data (1D &2D) using the ACD/1D&2D Processor.
 You can receive the 1D or 2D NMR spectra in TIFF or GIF formats via email (in order to insert these spectra in your manuscripts or presentations).